 .
-I saw it for the first time a number of years ago in an Oprah magazine.
-The advertisement showed the picture of a newborn baby peacefully asleep within the folds of a beautiful pink blanket.
-The blanket, however,
+I saw it for the first time a couple of years ago in an Oprah magazine.
+The advertisement shows the picture of a newborn baby peacefully asleep within the folds of a beautiful pink blanket.
+The blanket, however, has a label that reads:

 INSTRUCTIONS: DADS, PLEASE READ CAREFULLY BEFORE RAISING.
-If this bold warning were not enough, the details on the label went further to say:had a label that read:
+If this bold warning were not enough, the label goes on to detail: